jtkovacs/jtkovacs.github.io/REFS/project-management.md

 ### Gap analysis

 Also called need-gap analysis, need analysis, or need assessment.
 Gap analysis is a way of ensuring that planned actions align with objectives and present a reasonable pathway from the current reality to the desired state.
-The 5 whys or fishbone/Ishikawa/cause-and-effect diagrams may be useful in analyzing the current reality to identify possible actions.
+(The 5 whys or fishbone/Ishikawa/cause-and-effect diagrams may be useful in analyzing the current reality to identify possible actions; see [notes on process improvement.)](#process-improvement.html)

 | Objective | Reality | Action |
 | --- | --- | --- |